sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

 :argilist       -> Parameter info used by doc
 :doc            -> Documentation used by doc
 :file           -> Source File
-:line           -> Source line numnber
+:line           -> Source line number
 :macro          -> True For Macros
 :name           -> Local Name
 :ns             -> Namespace
-:tag            -> Expected argurment or return type
+:tag            -> Expected argument or return type
 ```
 ## Unifying Data with Sequences

-Data Structures on Clojure can be acessed with **seq**, it's a logical list, 'cause in Clojure does not tie sequences to implementation details of a list, so the seq is an abstraction  that can be used everywhere
+Data Structures on Clojure can be accessed with **seq**, it's a logical list, 'cause in Clojure does not tie sequences to implementation details of a list, so the seq is an abstraction  that can be used everywhere

-Collection in Clojure can be viewed as seqs are called **seq-able**,and we can manipulate these collections using that incluedes some function to work with collections.
+Collection in Clojure can be viewed as seqs are called **seq-able**,and we can manipulate these collections using that includes some function to work with collections.

 ### Everything is a Sequence
 Every aggregate data structure in Clojure can be viewed as a sequence.
 A